Esoteric Ebb vs MOUSE: P.I. For Hire

 Pick Esoteric Ebb if

-- You enjoyed Disco Elysium's text density and want a tighter successor.
+- You loved Disco Elysium's text and want a funnier, tighter successor.

 Pick MOUSE: P.I.
 For Hire if

-- You love Cuphead's art style and want a boomer shooter.
+- You enjoyed Cuphead's art style but want it as a first-person shooter.

 Bottom line